gw-vis/vishack/docs/source/tutorial.rst

 The XML files are all populated inside the folder `diaggui/SRM`.
 There are two subfolders `diaggui/SRM/IP` and `diaggui/SRM/F0`, just for demonstration.

-VISHack evaluates mean-square-error (MSE), maximum-absolute-error (MAE) between frequency series, and evaluates 2-norm (RMS) (or integrated RMS if it's a spectral density) of frequency series.
-VISHack will first evaluate these values in-between references to get reference means and standard deviations of these values.
-Then, the measurements will be evaluated.
-The measurement values will then be compared with the reference means.
-If any measurement values is off by a certain threshold of standard deviation, then the particular measurement and diaggui XML file name will be reported.

 2. VISHack Configuration file
 -----------------------------